Et3SnF/simple_template/README.md

 # Simple App Template

+THIS IS JUST A PRACTICE REPO FOR MYSELF TO PLAY AROUND WITH ANDROID CODE

-This is just a simple Android app template for my use later on.
-It includes a blank drawer layout, text view, and some icons in the toolbar.
+This is just a simple Android app template for my use later on in case I become lazy (probably not going to happen anytime soon).
+It includes a simple drawer layout, text view, and some icons in the toolbar.